Showing 6 jobs

 This is because Air Traffic Controllers over the age of 56 are no longer allowed to manage the air traffic.
 As a result, the majority of people choose to retire and work in a different profession.
 However, because the federal pension needs a minimum of 25 years of service, the age of retirement is fixed at 31 years old.

 As long as they meet the profession's skill and medical standards, the Air Traffic Controller salary is comparatively higher and have more job security than most workers.
 During economic downturns, their workloads may fall, but they are rarely laid off.
+Go to Aviation Job Search and find updated job listings in the industry.

 Yes; however, you have to qualify for it.
 The first step in achieving an air traffic controller career is to complete an accredited collegiate air traffic control training program.
 In addition to a bachelor's degree, air traffic controllers may also have a minimum of three years of relevant work experience.